qlikcustomersuccess/qlik-cli-examples/optimize-task-timeout.md

-# Optimize tasks using Qlik CLI
+# Optimize Task Timeout Using Qlik CLI

 Qlik Sense tasks have a default execution timeout of 1440 minutes (24 hours), which might not be optimal for a production environment.
 This example shows how Qlik CLI can be used to identofy tasks with extensive timeout setting, which can be subject to re-configuraiton.